ckyeon/spring-oauth2-login-template/README.md

 # spring-oauth2-login-template
-> This template implements GitHub and Google's social login using Spring
+> This template uses Spring Boot to implement a GitHub, Google, or other social login.

 > Adding other social logins is easy.